 - the basis points the card issuer offers

-- what the government will save if you pay as early as possible
+Excel then shows you what the government will save if you pay

-- what the government will save if you pay as late as possible – at the due date
+- as late as possible – at the due date

 If paying early will save more money than paying at the due date, you should accept the card issuer's rebate and pay early.
 If paying at the due date will save more money than paying early, you should wait and pay as close to the due date as possible.

-The spreadsheet also contains an example to help you.Download Rebate Spreadsheet
+The spreadsheet includes an example.Download Rebate Spreadsheet

 Using the formula

-- the basis points that the card issuer offers, which you get from your contract with the card issuer
+- the basis points that the card issuer offers, which you get from your agency's contract with the card issuer

 Every day the agency delays paying, the agency loses 1.5 basis points in savings.

-(.06/360) * 100 = 1.67
+(.06/360) * 100

 Purchase Card Questions